interuss/dss/deploy/MIGRATION.md

 # Kubernetes version migration

 This page provides information on how to upgrade your Kubernetes cluster deployed using the tools from this repository.

+**Important notes:**

+- The migration plan below has been tested with the deployment of services using [Helm](services/helm-charts). **Deployments using [Tanka](../build/deploy) has not been evaluated yet**.
+- Further work is required to test and evaluate the availability of the DSS during migrations.
-Please note that it is highly recommended to rehearse such operation on a test cluster before applying them to a production environment.
+- It is highly recommended to rehearse such operation on a test cluster before applying them to a production environment.
-**Note that further work is required to test and evaluate the availability of the DSS during migrations.**

 ## Google - Google Kubernetes Engine